Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

    - Created by: Build processes via command execution
    - Validated by: build-validator.js (indirectly)
    - Used by: deployment-manager.js for deployment
+   - *Note: Build metrics are now parsed from Vite output within build-manager.js*

+6. **Cache Data**: Stored results from validation and build phases
+   - Created by: workflow-cache.js in conjunction with validation and build phases
+   - Stored in: .workflow-cache directory in the project root
+   - Consumed by: Subsequent workflow runs to skip redundant operations
+   - Invalidated by: File modifications to source code and configuration files

 ### Key Integration Points